-Smart door lock company, PKinno, is set to launch their first HomeKit product within the next few weeks under the Reagle brand.
-While the company is relatively unknown in the consumer IoT world, PKinno has been a behind the scenes player supplying their door lock technology to “renowned companies” for years according to the company’s profile.
-While the company does not provide any examples of their partnerships, their upcoming door lock’s design is familiar to say the least, which could indicate who they have provided their technology to.
+Smart door lock company, PKinno, is set to launch its first HomeKit product within the next few weeks under the Reagle brand.
+While the company is relatively unknown in the consumer IoT world, PKinno has been a behind-the-scenes player supplying their door lock technology to “renowned companies” for years according to the company’s profile.
+While the company does not provide any examples of their partnerships, their upcoming door lock’s design is familiar, to say the least, which could indicate who they have provided their technology to.

 On the software side of things, the Reagle Smart Door Lock will support HomeKit right out of the box.
-The aforementioned Bluetooth radio allows the lock to be paired directly to HomeKit, without having to create an account with Reagle which is huge plus in our book, and even has a notice within the Reagle App stating this an installation option.
+The aforementioned Bluetooth radio allows the lock to be paired directly to HomeKit, without having to create an account with Reagle which is a huge plus in our book and even has a notice within the Reagle App stating this is an installation option.
 Of course, the company does point out that several features such as firmware updating is only available through their own App, which does require an account to use.
 Remote access is enabled through a HomeKit hub, such as an Apple TV, HomePod, or an iPad, and an optional gateway is available for those without a hub or those who use Android.
-The Gateway is a compact unit which bridges the lock’s Bluetooth connection to your Wi-Fi router and includes a built in USB-A connector allowing it to be plugged directly into a standard USB port without a power brick.
+A Gateway is a compact unit that bridges the lock’s Bluetooth connection to your Wi-Fi router and includes a built-in USB-A connector allowing it to be plugged directly into a standard USB port without a power brick.